jeanc18rlos/dental-vip-cms/src/pages/turismo-dental.md

 heading:
   display: true
   classname: section-reasons
-  title: Visit Us in Caracas and Get a VIP Smile!
+  title: "¡Visítenos en Caracas y Presuma de una Sonrisa VIP!"
   content: '<p class="dv-subtitle text-center">There are already thousands of patients
     who have found in Venezuela the best solution to their oral health needs, thanks to our reasonable cost structure and easy access to first level dental services.